jayrbolton/jayrbolton.github.io/source/_posts/An-algorithm-for-factoring-boolean-expressions.md

 This defines all the basic keywords of the language, such as `and`, `or`, parentheses, and whitespace.

-In order to parse whole nested expressions, we use a generator function with some recursiveness:
+To parse whole nested expressions, we use a generator function with some recursiveness:

 {% codeblock lang:python %}
 @p.generate('compound expression')